Evergreen Marine Corporation: Accidents and incidents

+Ever Laurel

+In 1992, nearly 30,000 Friendly Floatee bath toys en route to Tacoma, Washington were spilled into the Pacific Ocean.

 Ever Summit

 In January 2019, the Ever Summit crashed into a crane.
 There were no deaths or injuries.

-Ever Luna

-On December 14th 2014, the container ship Ever Luna collided with the oil tanker Cordelia Moon in Manzanillo, Mexico.
-There was 1 injured, 1 survivor, and no reported fatalities.

 Ever Given

 On 23 March 2021, the container ship Ever Given became stuck in the Suez Canal, leading to a significant impediment in marine shipping world-wide.
 After nearly a week, tugboats and heavy machinery managed to re-float and free the ship.

 Ever Forward

-On 13 March 2022, the container ship Ever Forward ran aground in the Chesapeake Bay, near Baltimore, Maryland.
-The ship left the dredged navigation channel and became stuck.
+On 13 March 2022, the container ship Ever Forward ran aground in the Chesapeake Bay, near Baltimore, Maryland, U.S. The ship left the dredged navigation channel and became stuck.
 On 31 March 2022, Evergreen declared general average after two attempts to refloat the vessel had failed.
 Containers were removed from the ship to lighten the load, and dredging was also underway to allow the ship to be freed.
 On the morning of 17 April, coinciding with the rising tide, the vessel was finally refloated.